jillmpla/datatropolis_learning_platform_framer/README.md

 ## 👥 User Testing & Insights

-- Participants navigated modules and quizzes smoothly, confirming intuitive design:contentReference[oaicite:2]{index=2}
+- Participants navigated modules and quizzes smoothly, confirming intuitive design.
 - The **reset feature** in quizzes was seen as highly useful and should be applied more broadly
 - Some learners needed clearer visual cues for key information highlighting mistakes in knowledge checks, simplifying data input for challenges
 - Lessons learned: reinforce feedback cues, refine guidance, and improve discoverability of interactive elements